 In February 2007, the FASB issued SFAS No. 159, "The Fair Value Option for Financial Assets and Financial Liabilities-Including an amendment of FASB Statement No. 115" ("SFAS 159").
 SFAS 159 expands the use of fair value accounting but does not affect existing standards that require assets or liabilities to be carried at fair value.
 Under SFAS 159, a company may elect to use fair value to measure accounts and loans receivable, available-for-sale and held-to-maturity securities, equity method investments, accounts payable, guarantees and issued debt.
 Other eligible items include firm commitments for financial instruments that otherwise would not be recognized at inception and non-cash warranty obligations where a warrantor is permitted to pay a third party to provide the warranty goods or services.
 If the use of fair value is elected, any upfront costs and fees related to the item must be recognized in earnings and cannot be deferred, such as debt issuance costs.
 The fair value election is irrevocable and generally made on an instrument-by-instrument basis, even if a company has similar instruments that it elects not to measure based on fair value.
 At the adoption date, unrealized gains and losses on existing items for which fair value has been elected are reported as a cumulative adjustment to beginning retained earnings.
 Subsequent to the adoption of SFAS 159, changes in fair value are recognized in earnings.
 SFAS 159 is effective for fiscal years beginning after November 15, 2007 and was adopted by us in the first quarter of 2008.
-Although we adopted the provisions of SFAS 159, we did not apply the provisions to any assets or liabilities during the first quarter of 2008.
-As a result, the adoption of SFAS 159 had no impact on our consolidated results of operations and financial condition during the quarter ended March 31, 2008.
+The adoption of SFAS 159 had no impact on our consolidated results of operations and financial condition during the six months ended June 30, 2008.

 In June 2007, the FASB ratified EITF 07-3, "Accounting for Nonrefundable Advance Payments for Goods or Services Received for Use in Future Research and Development Activities" ("EITF 07-3").
 EITF 07-3 requires that nonrefundable advance payments for goods or services that will be used or rendered for future research and development activities be deferred and recognized as an expense as the goods are delivered or the related services are performed.
 EITF 07-3 is effective, on a prospective basis, for fiscal years beginning after December 15, 2007 and was adopted by us in the first quarter of 2008.
-The adoption of EITF 07-3 did not have a material effect on our consolidated results of operations and financial condition.
+We did not have any arrangements with advance payments and therefore the adoption of EITF 07-3 did not have a material effect on our consolidated financial position, results of operations or cash flows.